LIKO-12/API-Documentation/README.md

 		"..."
 	]
 	"extra": "Markdown and multiple lines supported", //Extra information, (Optional).
-  "self": true, //Should the user use ':' when calling this method.
+  "self": true, //Should the user use ':' when calling this method (Objects only).
 	"arguments":[
 		{
 			//If the name was not provided, and the argument has a default value, then it's a constant value.
 			//The name can be "..." for varavg.
 			"name": "the argument name",
 			"type": "number", //Check the value types section.
-			"description": "Single line description",
+			"description": "Single line description", //Optional when name is null.
 			"default": "none"
 			//This specified means that this argument is optional, and so do not specify "nil" in the supported types.
 			//If there is no default value, but this argument is optional, then specify "default": "nil".